 God wants to forgive our sins (John 3:16-17).
 He came to seek and to save the lost (Matthew 18:11).
 He came to call sinners to repentance (Luke 5:32).
 He does not give us credit for living good lives or doing good works.
 He gives us forgiveness if we are truly penitent, because He is gracious, not because we have earned it (Ephesians 2:8-9).
 He does not single out any one particular sin, although some people will try to tell you that.
 They are wrong; the Bible teaches us that if we fall into any sin, we need to confess it (I John 1:9).

 God loves everyone the same.
-There are some who claim that God hates ssa/ma/tx people and predestined them for hell.
+There are some who claim that God hates ssa/ma/tx people and has predestined them for hell.
 That is a lie.
 People who say such things ought to repent of their own sins and seek God’s mercy for themselves.
-The Bible tells us that God loves us and was willing to pay the penalty for our sins so that we could live with Him forever in heaven.
+The Bible tells us that God loves us and was willing to pay the penalty for our sins so that we could live with Him forever in Heaven.
 The Gospel is for ssa/ma/tx people along with everyone else (John 6:40 & 47).

 God sent Jesus to die for our sins so that we do not have to.
 All we have to do is confess our sins and ask for His forgiveness.
 He does not turn away anyone who is sincerely seeking Him (John 6:37), and He will forgive us no matter what we have done.
-Often the first step we take is to acknowledge that He is right and we are not.
+Often the first step we take is to acknowledge that He is right and that we are not.

 Anyone who has ever overcome a persistent sin knows that God can only help us when we become willing to be totally transparent before Him; without making excuses, pretending our sins are not serious, or blaming others.
 He knows all about us anyway; we can hide no secrets from Him.

 The Bible is the Word of God, and through the Bible God reveals Himself to mankind.
 It shows us our sins, but it shows us even more about God’s mercy to penitent sinners.
 At the roots of ssa/ma/tx are sins of thoughts, attitudes, and motivations.
-Please see Romans 12:2 and 2 Corinthians 10:5, which say “be transformed by the renewing of your mind” and “taking every thought captive to the obedience of Christ”.
+Please see Romans 12:2 and II Corinthians 10:5, which say “be transformed by the renewing of your mind” and “taking every thought captive to the obedience of Christ”.
 Thoughts that need to be taken captive include not only lustful fantasies but also self-pity, envy, cynical attitudes that assume the worst in everyone, attitudes of superiority that cover up low self-esteem, and most of all, resentment.
 People often find that they are more easily tempted to act out sexually when angry or depressed, but their anger and depression were fed by negative thoughts.

 A big part of the Keys program is becoming honest with God about our negative thoughts and letting Him transform our minds with His truth (John 8:32).
 As we walk daily with Jesus, we let Him have more and more of His way in our lives.
 Overcoming the sin in our lives is a process that will continue until we die and go to be with Him.